Non-Cash Employee Award and Other Gifts Guide

 • Cash contribution to an eligible charity up to $200

-• Prizes, spot awards, and other gifts
+Prizes, spot awards, and other gifts:

-• Tangible personal property or non-negotiable gift certificate or card with a value of up to $75
+• Tangible personal property or non-negotiable gift certificate or card with a value of up to $75.

-Requesting a direct payment
+• Requesting a direct payment

 Follow these steps to request a direct payment.

-1. If this is the first time the recipient will be receiving a UCSC non-payroll payment, complete a Payee Setup Form_204: (Excel | PDF).
+1. If this is the first time the recipient will be receiving a UCSC non-payroll payment, complete a Payee Setup 204 form.

-2. Complete a Direct Payment Form (Excel_PC | Excel_MAC | PDF) and obtain approval from an authorized expense approver.
+2. Complete a Direct Payment form and obtain approval from an authorized expense approver.

 • Attach supporting documentation, such as original receipts.
 Refer to the “Receipt and Documentation” topic for more information

-3. Submit the Direct Payment Form to the divisional or departmental business office for review and “second-tier” approval.
+3. Submit the Direct Payment form to the divisional or departmental business office for review and “second-tier” approval.

 4. The divisional or departmental business office will submit the form and supporting documentation to the Financial Administrative Services and Transactions/Accounts Payable Office (FAST/AP) for processing.

-Receipt and documentation requirements
+• Receipt and documentation requirements

 Important information to know:

-• Reimbursement.
-The following information must be provided with a reimbursement request form or payment request form.
+Reimbursement: The following information must be provided with a reimbursement request form or payment request form.

 • Original, itemized receipt, including an acceptable electronic receipt, for expenses of any amount